Cerro Catedral Food & Nightlife

 There are also various chocolate shops where you can stop for a hot chocolate, a coffee, and nibbles of divine naughtiness.

-Our favourite day-time eatery in the village was Tage, an institution of Cerro Catedral.
+Our fave day-time eatery in the village was Tage, an institution of Cerro Catedral.
 With yodelling music blasting from the speakers, they serve up filthily delightful waffles, hamburgers, toasted sandwiches and other quick meals.

 Cerro Catedral Restaurants